gravitational/teleport/rfd/0144-client-tools-updates.md

 When `tsh login` is executed, client tools will check `/v1/webapi/ping` to determine if automatic updates are enabled.
 If the cluster's required version differs from the current binary, client tools will download and re-execute using the version required by the cluster.
+All other `tsh` subcommands (like `tsh ssh ...`) will always use the downloaded version.

 The original client tools binaries won't be overwritten.
-Instead, additional binaries will be downloaded and stored in `~/.tsh/versions` with `0755` permissions.
-A file named `versions.yaml` in the same directory will maintain the mapping between proxies and tools versions, to support auto-purge and free up disk space from unused binaries.
+Instead, an additional binary will be downloaded and stored in `~/.tsh/bin` with `0755` permissions.
+A hash of the binary will be performed and checked against a known value to ensure the file has not been corrupted during download.
 To enable concurrent operation of client tools, a locking mechanisms utilizing [syscall.Flock](https://pkg.go.dev/syscall#Flock) (for Linux and macOS) and [LockFileEx](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-lockfileex) (for Windows) will be used.

-A side effect of automatic updates will be users will be able to connect to different Teleport clusters (running different versions of Teleport, including pre-releases) without juggling multiple versions of client tools.

 ```
 $ tree ~/.tsh
 ~/.tsh
+├── bin
+│  ├── tctl
+│  └── tsh
 ├── current-profile
 ├── keys
 │  └── proxy.example.com